 Champions for Prevention Coalition of Lincoln County – Local action group that is dedicated to fighting the problems of drug and alcohol abuse in our society.
 Can assist in coordination community dedicated to fighting the problems of drug and alcohol abuse in our society.

-CBS for Family Support – Promote and encourage self-sufficiency to families requiring assistance with basic support (i.e. food, clothing, etc.) by providing quality human services.
+Community Based Services for Family Support – Promote and encourage self-sufficiency to families requiring assistance with basic support (i.e. food, clothing, etc.) by providing quality human services.
 Services include: Food Stamps, and medical assistance (Medicaid), medical transportation payments, state supplementation payments (SSI), qualified Medicare benefits (QMB), vendor payments for nursing home care, in-home nursing care vendor payments and Kentucky transitional assistance program (KTAP) and other supportive services, Kentucky Children’s Heath Insurance Program (KCHIP).